 LPPC members are dedicated to protecting the environment and the health and welfare of the communities we serve.
 Currently about 36 percent of LPPC member-owned capacity is carbon-free, and this number is expected to increase by 10 percent in the next 10 years.
 LPPC members are also projected to purchase an additional 5,024 MW of carbon-free wind, solar, nuclear and hydro power over the next 10 years, which is 90 percent of members’ supply purchases.

-Across the United States, LPPC members are actively reducing greenhouse gases and lowering customer electric bills through conservation, energy efficiency and the use of renewable resources.
+Across the United States, LPPC members are actively reducing greenhouse gases and lowering consumer electric bills through conservation and energy efficiency.

 LPPC members have invested almost $2.2 billion in demand side energy efficiency and spent $994 million on efficiency incentives.
-LPPC members are also committed to increasing energy efficiency technology like digital meters and smart grids.
-LPPC member digital meters represent 15 percent of the digital meters in the U.S. providing a technology platform that enables consumer-selected efficiency measures and demand response.
+LPPC members are also investing in smart grid technologies.
+LPPC member digital meters represent 15 percent of the digital meters in the U.S., providing a technology platform that enables consumer-selected efficiency measures and demand response.
 Digital meters provide the data necessary for consumers to make informed choices about their energy use.

-Additionally, LPPC member utilities often receive national recognition for exemplary and innovative clean energy programs including:
+LPPC member utilities often receive national recognition for exemplary and innovative programs including:

 - The American Council for an Energy Efficient Economy — “Best in America”